danfmaia/CodeQuery-API/readme.md

 ![CodeQueryGPT cover artwork](./assets/social_CodeQueryAPI.png)

 **CodeQuery API** is a lightweight and efficient Flask-based tool designed to enable AI assistants—such as custom GPTs—to navigate and interact with local code.
-With this API, smart agents can effortlessly query project structures and retrieve up-to-date file contents, helping developers efficiently explore and manage large codebases.
-By adhering to customizable ignore patterns via `.agentignore`, the API ensures that only relevant files are retrieved, making it an invaluable tool for AI-driven code analysis and development.
+With this API, agents\* can effortlessly query project structures and retrieve up-to-date file contents, helping developers efficiently explore and manage large codebases.
+By adhering to customizable ignore patterns via `.agentignore`, the API ensures that only relevant files are probed, making it an invaluable tool for AI-driven code analysis and development.

+\* The decision-making component of AI assistants.

 🤖 **Curious Fact**: During its development, the **CodeQuery API** was an integral part of its own creation process, being used to analyze, write, and debug its own files while the project evolved.
 This unique feedback loop made it a participant in its own development stages!